Things That Make Your Pubic Hair Go Gray Sooner (and What to Do About It)

 Your stress level

 Previous studies have linked increased stress with gray hair.
-A 2013 New York University study on mice found that stress decreased the number of stem cells in the base of their hair follicles.
-While more research needs to be done, anecdotal evidence suggests that stress can turn you into a silver fox sooner than later.
-Just look at any before-and-after photograph of a United States president and you'll get the point.
+One New York University study on mice found that stress decreased the number of stem cells in the base of their hair follicles.
+While more research needs to be done, anecdotal evidence suggests that stress can turn you silver sooner than later.
+Just look at any before-and-after photograph of a United States president, and you'll get the point.

 What you can do